dugongjs/dugongjs/packages/docs/docs/core-concepts/messages.md

     - Messaging
 ---

 In DugongJS, a **message** refers to a domain event in transit, in the context of a message broker.
-When a domain event is published as a message, it is transformed into the transport format required by the message broker.
-This process involves **wrapping** the domain event for transmission and then **unwrapping** it when it is received.
+When a domain event is published as a message, it is mapped into the transport format required by the message broker.
+This process involves mapping the domain event for transmission and then mapping it back when it is received.

 ```mermaid